Independence, Occupation, and Restoration

 In 1988 Lithuania found its voice again.
 Sajudis, a reform movement whose name simply means "movement", brought hundreds of thousands of people together.
 It was organised, peaceful, and remarkably effective.

 On 23 August 1989, exactly 50 years after the Molotov-Ribbentrop Pact, around two million people joined hands in a human chain from Vilnius through Riga to Tallinn.
-The Baltic Way stretched for nearly 700 kilometres.
+The Baltic Way stretched for about 600-675 kilometres.
 It was one of the largest peaceful demonstrations in European history, and it showed the world what a nation that had decided to be free looked like.

 11 March 1990 and the Restoration